 application.
 It is sometimes necessary to penetrate products with a crust slowly to avoid deformation and then increase the velocity of the knife within

-the product in order to achieve the best cutting results.
+the product in order to achieve the best cutting results. - Final Vibration Timing

 Depending upon the consistency of the material being cut, the finished slices may tend to stick to the side of the cutting horn after the ultrasonic vibration has been turned off.
 Therefore, maintaining the ultrasonic vibration while the tools are being withdrawn from the product can utilize the friction-free properties to release the cut slices more cleanly and consistently.
-Typical customer concerns regarding ultrasonic tooling:
+Typical customer concerns regarding ultrasonic tooling: - How long will my ultrasonic cutting horns last?

 Sonics and Materials, Inc. manufactures using a unique wire EDM technique and subsequent stress relieving resulting in tools with reduced material stress which enhances their service life.
-Typical Sonics cutting horns last for years of operation before the fatigue properties of the titanium become an issue.
+Typical Sonics cutting horns last for years of operation before the fatigue properties of the titanium become an issue. - What can I do to get the longest life from my cutting horns?

 Incidental contact of the cutting tools with metal parts such as trays, belts or other non-food materials can damage the cutting edge.
 This type of misuse is the most common cause of ultrasonic horn damage.
 Proper automated machine programming and good maintenance practices can greatly extend the